 A comprehensive Formation Evaluation Log contains the following information:

 - Total combustible hydrocarbon gases from the drilling fluid

 - Chromatographic analysis of the total gas for individual gas content (methane to pentane) in ppm

 - Oil from drilling fluid and drill cuttings

 - Lithologic composition and description (including estimated visual porosity)

 - Drilling fluid characteristics

-- Data pertinent to the well’s operation, such as coring points, casing points, trips for new bit, drillstem tests, etc.
+- Data are pertinent to the well’s operation, such as coring points, casing points, trips for a new drilling bit, drill stem tests, etc.

 - Bit data, carbide lag information, borehole deviations, and other pertinent engineering information